Free HESI A2 Practice Test

 This HESI A2 practice test checks your understanding of the core subjects commonly covered on the exam, including math, reading comprehension, vocabulary, grammar, anatomy and physiology, biology, and chemistry, while emphasizing accuracy, time management, and the ability to apply foundational knowledge in testing scenarios.

-Each question reflects common topics and question styles you may encounter on the actual HESI A2 exam in 2026, giving you the chance to assess your understanding and identify areas that may need more review before test day.
+Each question reflects common topics and question styles you may encounter on the actual HESI A2 exam in 2026.
+At the end of our interactive practice test, you will get a score of your performance by category, giving you the chance to assess your understanding and identify categories where you might be able to improve.
 All our questions and rationales have been reviewed by an experienced registered nurse (RN).

 Full Question Bank & Rationales